 Overview of the Center

-The Center provides professional efforts on meeting the needs of those infants, children, youth and adults with the most significant challenges to their development, education, and inclusion within our schools and communities.
+Since the inception of The Center for Sensory and Complex Disabilities (CSCD) in 2010, we strive to provide professional efforts on meeting the needs of those infants, children, youth and adults with the most significant challenges to their development, education, and inclusion within our schools and communities.
+The CSCD is located in the The College of New Jersey’s School of Education Special Education, Language and Literacy Department.
+Through these project, we work with community partners to provide technical assistance, host events and disseminate resources and news.

 Our Mission